itsmohitkumar/LLama2-Movie-Query-App/ReadMe.md

 ## Note:
 If you encounter issues running the app on your local machine because of no GPU, you can try using Google Colab with [this link](https://colab.research.google.com/drive/1O20KcAx6uCDpw7SGlPj_i16oB4aKaLzx?usp=sharing).
+Additionally, the credentials in this repository have been changed for security reasons and will not work.

 ## File Structure